-One common health problem with the Pomeranian is obesity.
+One common Pomeranian health problem is obesity.
 Because of their small size, they do not need a lot of food but owners tend to over-feed their Pomeranians!

 So...
 If you are a proud parent of a pomeranian, be sure not to overfeed your dog and weight gain is definitely something to watch out for.

 If the plaque and tartar are not removed, gum disease such as gingivitis can occur which can lead to premature tooth loss.
 Keeping the teeth clean is therefore important.

-Besides brushing your Pom's teeth daily, you can help keep his mouth clean by giving him dental biscuits and dental chew toys.
+Besides brushing your Pomeranian's teeth daily, you can help keep his mouth clean by giving him dental biscuits and dental chew toys.